hannutt/demo/README.md

 Click and drop feature. you can select this option from the advanced dir menu.
 The program searches for folders on the C-drive and displays the found folders.
 Click on one of the results and the program will automatically display the contents of the folder.

+Delete feature

+in connection with the delete feature, the program uses the JavaFx ListView component.
+So you can delete files with a mouse click.
+Because deleting files can cause damage, you must log in first.
+The login information is stored in the mysql database.
+In the login window, the user has 3 login attempts.
+If all three go wrong, the login button is disabled and the program must be restarted.